Olkoa/ArchivingEmail/README_V2.md

 **Getting started with Docker Compose**
 1. Provide the required environment variables (either via `.env` file at repo root or inline `export`).
 2. Build and run: `docker compose up --build`.
 The service health check polls `/_stcore/health` until Streamlit is ready.
-3. To rebuild embeddings or DuckDB artifacts inside the container, shell into it (`docker compose exec okloa bash`) and reuse the same Makefile / Python commands.
+3. To rebuild embeddings or DuckDB artifacts inside the container, shell into it (`docker compose exec olkoa bash`) and reuse the same Makefile / Python commands.

 ## Command-line Mailbox Upload to S3
 `src/data/s3_utils.py` centralizes object-storage interactions and now includes the `upload_raw_data_to_s3` helper (see `src/data/s3_utils.py:729`).
 This function encapsulates the steps needed to push a mailbox's `raw/` folder to the `olkoa-projects` bucket.